LACMIP/emu/docs/_documentation/imaging.md

 {% include figure image_path="/assets/images/imaging_metadata.jpg" alt="Example of how to apply metadata to images." caption="" %}

 # Storage
 ## Google Drive
-All specimen images are currently saved to Google Drive: _Shared Drives > LACMIP Imaging_ in one of the following [folders]{{ site.baseurl }}/assets/images/imaging_sharing.png):
+All *specimen* images should be saved to: _Google Drive > Shared Drives > LACMIP Imaging_ in one of the following [folders]{{ site.baseurl }}/assets/images/imaging_sharing.png).
+This shared drive is a place to store original, unaltered images that should be periodically shared with Bill Mertz for ingestion into EMu.
+Images that are intended for the web will also need to be saved to Extensis Portfolio.
 - IMLS Type Specimens
 - Post-EPICC Originals
 - WIS Originals
 - Registrar Images

- - Researchers with whom you share the folders should be added as "Contributors" (Add and edit permission, but not permission to delete or move files).

-Share these with Bill Mertz for ingestion into EMu.
 ## Extensis Portfolio
+[Extensis Portfolio](https://www.extensis.com/portfolio) is the NHMLA's institutional DAMS.
+All images to be shared with online aggregators must have [metadata]({{ site.baseurl }}/documentation/imaging/#metadata/) applied before ingestion into Extensis.

+You can [acccess Extensis](https://digitalgallery.nhm.org:9443/#/) using your NHMLA login and password.
+Not all images in Extensis are publicly visible; however those that are pushed to aggregators can be viewed and downloaded from [here](http://digitalgallery.nhm.org:8085/invertpaleo_nhm/#/).

+The first time you need to access Extensis, contact [IT](itsupport@nhm.org] to determine the best contact to assist you.
+The DAMS Manager can provide advice on the latest best practices recommended for ingesting large batches of images into Extensis (must be done onsite) a h

 ## Other archived images
 - SNAIL HD
 - Fossil Insect HD